 Beach guards know the risks of marine animals, tides and currents.
 They are equipped and trained to start rescue and treatment.
 Lifeguards are hired by amusement, state and federal parks.

 V. R. Duin saw her first armadillo after ten years in Florida.
 Few people are aware of these armored mammals.
-They are nocturnal.
-They live in wild, forested areas.
+They are nocturnal and live in wild, forested areas.

 Development and recreation in wildlife areas bring people and animals together.
 The Centers for Disease Control and Prevention give tips for travelers to Be Safe Around Animals in the wild.

 Most wildlife sightings are thrilling and rare.
 Problems may be caused by nocturnal animals appearing during the day or by crazed and aggressive ones.
-A bite or scratch may cause illness or harm.
+A bite or scratch can cause illness or harm.

 Aggressive animals can turn thrill into disaster.
 People can survive attacks.
 Spreading and flapping coats, holding equipment overhead, yelling, screaming and throwing things make people seem dangerous.